richard-scryber/PaperworkDayDocs/index.md

 nav_order: 0
 ---

-# Welcome to the home of Scryber.Core library documentation
+# Learn Paperwork, and the Core library
 {: .no_toc}

-If you are new here then jump straight into the <a href='./learning/01-getting-started/'>Getting Started</a> section.

-### NOTE
+---

+{: .note }
-The documentation is **IN REVIEW** phase.
+> The documentation is **IN REVIEW** phase.
 The reference section will be more accurate than the learing guides as it is rolled out.
+>

-So if you do discover an inconsistency whilst trying to do something.
-Then check the reference section - if it's still incorrect then please do reach out via the [GitHub](https://github.com/richard-scryber/scryber.core) issue and discussion tabs.
+> If you do discover an inconsistency whilst trying to do something.
+Then check the reference section, if it's still incorrect then please do reach out via the [GitHub](https://github.com/richard-scryber/scryber.core) issue and discussion tabs.

+---

 <details class='top-toc' markdown="block">
   <summary>